Jump to: Margate & Broadstairs | Whitstable & Seasalter | Mersea Island | Folkestone | Camber & Rye | Hastings & St Leonards

 Where: East Rd, East Mersea, Colchester CO5 8TQ

-This shop and cafe opened in 2019 and, luckily for them, they have a huge outside space with loads of alfresco tables.
+This shop and cafe opened in 2019 and, luckily for them, they have inside dining, marquee dining and alfresco dining - whatever you fancy.
 It’s a good place to pick up local food to take back home with you.
 Coffee comes via local roasters in Chelmsford and the homemade cakes are great.

 Follow them on Instagram: @merseabarns.